ferchuochoa/intive-test/README.md

 And type on a console the next command line.
 $ nunit3-console.exe --params:Browser=IE IntiveFDV-test.dll

-You can run the test case for Browser:IE/Chrome if you change the params as Browser=Chrome.
+You can run the test case for Browser:IE/Chrome/FireFox if you change the params as Browser=FireFox.
 Also if you run command line without params the test case run for Chrome as default.

  ## Notes
 Selenium WebDriver
 Language C#
-Platform on Windows
+Platform on Windows 10

  ## Pattern used
  I am using those patterns to abstract behaviour.

  ### Page Object Pattern
  This pattern is commonly used on test automation to split the functionality of the page with the test case steps.
-I used when I did the class _Google_ where put all functionality regarding thing to do on this page site.
+I used when I did the class _Google_ where there put all functionality regarding thing to do on this page site.

  ### Factory Pattern
  Also, I use this pattern, to create a different instance depending on the browser.
-I used on the class _BrowserFactory_ where I get the different instance according to the browser sent by the parameter
+I used the class _BrowserFactory_ where I´ll generate the different instance according to the browser sent by the parameter.